» Home » Electrical Wiring Projects

 Sub Panels for Expanding Circuit Capacity

-I’m planning to branch out one of the 30amp in the main panel board to a new panel board with 1 30amp as the main load and 2 20amp breaker as branches.
+- I’m planning to branch out one of the 30amp circuits in the main panel board.

-This electrical question came from: Art, from Manila, Philippines.
+This electrical question came from: Art, from Kansas City, Missouri.

 Application: Adding a Sub Panel.